Driving through the mountains and along the winding roads of Hampton, we had Kanangra Boyd National Park in our sights – and on the GPS.

 First stop – the lookout:

-Unfortunately [as you can see] we were unable to see anything beyond the cliff face we were standing on.
-We could only imagine the sheer beauty past the ledge.
+Unfortunately, we were unable to see anything beyond the cliff-face where we were standing – and could only imagine the unreal views we’d seen after a quick Google image search.

 The only bruising was on my soul.